Amazing Space opened September 2016

 - Inspiration and education-provide education and share the experience to motivate change.

-❖ Water: Permeable pavers, wetlands, rain gardens and bioswales hold 100 percent of the rainwater on site, which prevents downstream flooding.
+❖ Water: Permeable pavers, wetlands, rain gardens and bioswales retain 100 percent of the rainwater on site, which prevents downstream flooding.
 The ecological robustness of the native prairie, shrubs and trees eliminates the need for irrigation.
 Wastewater is treated on site through a septic system and gradually filters back into the soil.

 ❖ Equity: Amazing Space is designed to be accessible to everyone.
 The building is ADA compliant and free and open to the public.
 Almost everything in the building was sourced within 500 miles and built by local companies, union labor and volunteers.